What you will study

 This block examines ancient ideals of dress and beauty.
 While allowing you to gain new insights into the ancient world through the subject of the body, the main objective of the subject section is to steadily prepare you for the writing of your dissertation.
 The tutor-marked assignments (TMA) at the end of each block build in increasing levels of independence in the way that you go about your work, and they are designed to give you training in the essential skills you will need to plan your dissertation, conduct your own research and structure your arguments.
 The TMA in this block serves as a ‘practice run’ for planning your dissertation and writing your dissertation proposal.
 In this way, by the end of the subject section, you will be ready to conduct your own independent research on a subject of your choice.
 You'll also prepare an Outline Dissertation Proposal, in which you will run your proposed topic and your initial ideas past your tutor, so that any problems can be dealt with before your dedicated dissertation time begins.

-In this section you will conduct your own independent research over roughly four months on your chosen topic.
+In this section you'll conduct your own independent research over roughly four months on your chosen topic.
 At the end, you will submit your 10-12,000-word MA dissertation.
-In this time you won’t be entirely alone, however, as your tutor will supervise you along the way, both through giving you feedback on your Comprehensive Dissertation Proposal (due several weeks into the dissertation section) and a sample chapter, and in less formal one-on-one supervisory meetings.
+Your tutor will supervise you along the way giving you feedback on your Comprehensive Dissertation Proposal (due several weeks into the dissertation section) and a sample chapter, as well as in less formal one-on-one supervisory meetings.
 Part 2 of the MA in Classical Studies aims to complete the journey you began in Part 1 of gradually transforming you from a student into an independent researcher.

 You will learn